Troubleshooting of Atwood 6-gallon Water Heaters Common Issues

 Troubleshooting of Atwood 6-gallon Water Heater

 Check the gas pressure.
-If it’s low, set your inlet pressure at least 11”W.C., and in case of improper air, adjust your main burner’s air shutter to at least ¼ way opened.
+If it’s low, set your inlet pressure at least 11”W.C. in case of improper air, adjust your main burner’s air shutter to at least ¼ way opened.
 Keep in mind that the flame should be quiet and blue.

 Gravatar Image